Bmesa1972/vRP-scripts/vrp_OnlineJobs/README.md

 If you want to edit the jobs you change the groups in line 13-16

-To edit the Menu options go to the lines 156-159!
+To edit the Menu choices go to the lines 156-159!

+If you want to remove a job online, just comment that job choice!

 # Installation-